The Clayton-Hamilton Jazz Orchestra

 Shout Me Out (Fable/Lightyear, 2000)

-They can also be heard on records with:
+They can also be heard on recordings with:

 Ernestine Anderson (Boogie Down: Ernestine Anderson with the Clayton-Hamilton Jazz Orchestra, Concord, 1990)